ghxiao/city-bench/README.md

 * Postgres/PostGIS connections: `connection_id  sql_statement`

-   The `connection_id` refers to `CONNECTION` from the defintions. `sql_statement` defines the SQL "Select-From-Where" statement which is run on the refered database.
-The result can be processed a set of n-tuples, which can be accesed by its index in `target`.
+   The `connection_id` refers to `CONNECTION` from the defintions.
+'sql_statement` defines the SQL "Select-From-Where" statement which is executed on the refered database.
+The result can be processed a set of n-tuples, which can be accessed by its index in the `target` step.
+E.g.,

+   `source id1  SELECT osm_id, name, ST_AsEWKT(way) AS geo FROM planet_osm_polygon WHERE leisure = 'park'`

 * Text files: `file_id`

+   Text files are directly linked to the definition in `FILE`.
+The refered file is read and from each line and a n-tuple is created according to the field delimiter.
+For instance,

+   `source id2`

 * Python scripts:  `script_id parameter`

+    Scripts are the main option to extend the benchmark creation i.a. with spatial functions.

+   `source id3 "contains" id2 id2`

-* Constants: `constant const_id1 constid2 ...`
+* Constants: `constant c_id1 c_id2 ...`

 `target target_id target_parameter` has to be configured according to the output source: